|Publications Meetings The Profession Membership Programs Math Samplings Policy & Advocacy In the News About the AMS|

 The hippocampus (left, courtesy of Wikimedia Commons) is sort of like a traffic staging area.
 When new memories pull in, a traffic controller directs them into a more long-term parking spot for later retrieval.
 But for memories that come in and out often, they get used to the routine.
 They always go to the same parking spot and eventually don't even need the help of traffic control to get there.
 So for frequently accessed memories, like 2+5=7, we don't even need to rely on our hippocampus.

-What does this mean for kids learning simple arithmetic?
+What does this mean for children learning simple arithmetic?
 Practicing multiplication tables, with the end goal of rote memorization, actually helps to shape a kid's brain.
 And this is particularly helpful in the long run, because kids who work too hard to understand the simple arithmetic, will often feel confused and fall behind as soon as more complicated topics are thrown into the mix.

 So bust out those flashcards and fire up that hippocampus.
 Your future self will thank you.